dornguyen/dornguyen/README.md

 generally, i like to hang out with my friends and meet new people :D on my freetime, i enjoy crafting jewelry and free painting ~

-constantly, i am looking to open up my perspective to diverse viewpoints and make myself "better" with each day :p
+constantly, i am looking to open up my perspective to diverse viewpoints and make myself a better version of myself with each day :>

-if you want to reach me, email dorothylenguyen@gmail.com or find me on most networks as @dornguyen c:
+if you want to reach me, contact me at dorothylenguyen@gmail.com or find me on most networks as @dornguyen c:

-alright! it was nice meeting you +_+ **bye bye**
+alright! it was nice meeting you :D **bye bye**

 <!--
 **dornguyen/dornguyen** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.